 Armenia has made considerable progress in enhancing regional market integration.
 The country has signed and ratified the Comprehensive and Enhanced Partnership Agreement (CEPA) with the EU that entered into force in March 2021 and includes a timetable for the approximation of Armenian laws and regulations to relevant EU laws over the next few years, and by 2029 at the latest.
-Armenia is also a member of the Eurasian Economic Union (EAEU), which aims to establish common EAEU gas and electricity markets by 2025.
+Armenia is also a member of the EAEU, which aims to establish common EAEU gas and electricity markets by 2025.

 Armenia has sufficient electricity-generating capacity to meet current domestic needs, but electricity demand is projected to grow by up to three percent annually.
 Electricity in Armenia is generated primarily by the Armenian Nuclear Power Plant (ANPP), hydroelectric plants, and thermal plants.
 Solar energy provides less than two percent of current power generation.

 Operating at 220-volts alternating current (AC) with a frequency of 50 Hz, the country’s grid is currently synchronous with Iran’s while maintaining small, seasonal “island” connections with Georgia.
 Planned increased interconnections with Georgia via a set of back-to-back high-voltage direct current stations and with Iran will help form an envisioned “North-South Corridor”, facilitating trade with Russia and possibly other countries.
 The ANPP, with an operating capacity of 385 megawatts (MW), meets about 40 percent of Armenia’s demand for electricity.
 Armenia is under international pressure to decommission this plant for safety reasons.
 On September 14, 2023 the Armenian government approved an action plan to extend the operation lifespan of the Armenian Nuclear Power Plant” (ANPP) until 2036, from the current deadline of 2026, through ongoing improvements recommended by international nuclear experts.
 The Armenian government has announced plans to build a new nuclear plant by 2036.
 In 2023 it set up an interagency working group to analyze various options for building the new facility, including the option of small modular reactors (SMRs), including U.S. technology.

-Hydroelectric plants generally provide an additional 20 percent of Armenia’s electricity demand, but the levels of generation depend on seasonality and rainfall patterns.
+Hydroelectric plants generally provide an additional 20 percent of Armenia’s electricity output, but the levels of generation depend on seasonality and rainfall patterns.
 Thermal power provides the bulk of the remaining generation.

-From 2006 to 2022, Electric Networks of Armenia (ENA) has been the sole electric power distributor in the country, and still provides electricity to most users.
+From 2006 to 2022, Electric Networks of Armenia (ENA) was the sole electric power distributor in the country, and still provides electricity to most users.
 It is Armenia’s largest employer and serves approximately 985,000 electric utility customers.
 ENA’s owner, Tashir Group, announced in March 2023 plans to invest $150 million in two new thermal power plants by 2025, following a 2021 pledge to invest up to $600 million in the energy sector over several years.

 The High Voltage Electric Networks—a state monopoly operated as a closed joint stock company—manages the assets of Armenia’s transmission network, performs operational and maintenance functions, and implements necessary investment programs.
 The Electro Power System Operator CJSC is responsible for the strategic functioning of Armenia’s power system.
 The Public Services Regulatory Commission establishes the procedures for setting and reviewing tariffs.
 The Settlement Center conducts commercial settlements between generators and the ENA; manages electricity imports and exports; and monitors metering and billing services to wholesale market participants.
 The PSRC has issued a license to the Settlement Center to serve as Market Operator under the liberalized power market.

 The Fund for Renewable Energy and Energy Efficiency of Armenia is a state entity responsible for creating a favorable environment for the development of renewable energy and energy efficiency projects.
-This organization examines potential opportunities for solar, wind, and geothermal energy development in Armenia.
+This organization examines potential opportunities and facilitate investments in solar, wind, and geothermal energy development in Armenia.

 Armenia could reap sizable economic benefits from improved energy efficiency.
-The electric power system of Armenia is considered to have significant potential for sustainable energy because of the presence of hydroelectric and other renewable energy sources.
+The electric power system of Armenia is considered to have significant potential for sustainable energy because of the presence of hydroelectric, solar, wind, and other renewable energy sources.

 The total installed capacity of all hydropower systems is 1,293 MW.
-Hydropower could support an even greater share of Armenia’s electrical needs due to inefficiencies in small hydropower plants, which lack modern control technologies, depend on unreliable equipment and materials, and suffer from poor engineering, and are not designed to meet modern environmental requirements.
+Hydropower could support an even greater share of Armenia’s electrical needs if producers could address inefficiencies in small hydropower plants, which lack modern control technologies, depend on unreliable equipment and materials, and suffer from poor engineering, and are not designed to meet modern environmental requirements.